No fatalities

 Photo: Ryanmac06 at English Wikipedia / Public domain, via Wikimedia Commons

-Flight Data Recorder (FDR) analysis showed an initial touchdown followed by a brief deactivation of the gear squat switch, which was consistent with a light touchdown or a slight bounce.
-Following this, the speedbrakes were manually deployed.
-The data showed the airspeed decayed to approximately 115 knots and the pitch attitude increased to about 11 degrees.
-According to the Delta 757/767 Flight Crew Training Manual, runway contact is possible when the pitch attitude exceeds 10.5 degrees if the airspeed is 10 knots below Vref and flaps are at 25.
+FDR data indicated that the airplane made an initial touchdown, followed by a brief gear squat switch deactivation, consistent with a slight bounce or light touchdown; the speedbrakes were then manually deployed.
+Airspeed decayed to approximately 115 knots and pitch attitude increased to about 11 degrees.
+The Delta 757/767 Flight Crew Training Manual specifies that contact with the runway is possible with pitch attitude greater than 10.5 degrees, with flaps 25 and airspeed of 10 knots below Vref.

 Contributing factors